GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

 # 4. Day 2: Assembly

-Here is a rundown of what we are doing today:
+Here is a rundown of what we will do today:

-* Learn about how Verkko creates assemblies
+* Learn about how Verkko & Hifiasm create assemblies
 * Run Hifiasm with test data (HiFi only)
 * Run Verkko with test data (HiFi + ONT)
 * See how to run both with full datasets